ThomasFoydel/mern-heroku-template/README.md

 import LoginForm from "components/LoginForm/LoginForm"
 ```

-This is because of the jsconfig.json file inside of the src folder
+This is because of the jsconfig.json file inside of the src folder.
+For more on that, check out <a href='https://hackernoon.com/react-pro-tip-use-absolute-imports-for-better-readability-and-easy-refactoring-2ad5c7f2f957'>this article from HackerNoon.</a>

 # Deployment